OsmoTRX build verification job for arm

 As OsmoTRX contains some neon optimizied ARM code, we should test whether this builds (and passes tests, if any?) on those platforms as part of our jenkins verification.

-#4 Updated by pespin over 1 year ago
+#4 Updated by pespin almost 2 years ago

 - Status changed from New to In Progress